Bewolf2/fbximporter/README.md

 - ```AnimatedBox_Bounce.hkt```
 - ```AnimatedBox_Bounce.hko``` - Used to generate ```AnimatedBox__out_anim_Bounce.hkx```.

-This is to be used with Animation Studio. **Vision Model files generation is currently not supported.**
+These files are to be used with Animation Studio.

 ### Model (Vision)